pfistfl/RTelegram/README.md

 # RTelegram

+**Ugly Hack on Top of the Project by Janeck Thomas.
+This allows for setting up a dirty chatbot that can execute R commands.**

 **The project is still in an early phase, but some basic functionality is already working**.

 This is essentially a wrapper for the [telegram bot API](https://core.telegram.org/bots/api).